Our Featured Libation of the World comes from the island of Santorini, Greece.

 Taking Vinsanto home

-Since the fruit has low yields and the grapes are tiny, there is limited production.
+Since the fruit has low yields and the grapes are tiny, their production is very low.
 To make it even more restricted, Vinsanto is made from dried grapes, requiring an even higher amount of grapes to produce one bottle.
-Most Vinsanto wines you can only purchase when visiting the island.
+You can only purchase most Vinsanto wines when visiting the island.
 One of our regrets was not purchasing more before leaving the island.
 We anticipated we could buy some at the Athens airport on our way home.
-Sadly there was only one choice, it was three times the price of what we saw in Santorini, and we did not recognize the winery.
+Sadly, there was only one choice; it was three times the price of what we saw in Santorini, and we did not recognize the winery.

-Our advice, buy the one you enjoyed the most in Santorini.
+Our advice is to buy the one you enjoyed the most in Santorini.

 Are you planning a trip to Greece?
 Check out our Greece Travel Guide here.